-You can often check whether your trees are protected by TPO or whether a tree is located within a Conservation Area by visiting your local Council website, or you may contact your local authority Tree Officer directly.
-Should you need prior advice on the management of your trees, assistance in establishing the statutory controls and protection of your trees, or liaising with the local council, contact us for free advice and a fixed cost quote for our tree survey report options.
+You can often find out whether your trees are protected by TPO, or if a tree is located within a Conservation Area, by visiting your local Council website, or contact your local authority Tree Officer directly.
+Should you need prior advice on the management of your trees, assistance in establishing the statutory controls and protection of your trees, or liaison with the local council, contact us for free advice and a fixed cost quote for our tree survey report options.

-We understand how to work with local councils, having delivered tree surveys to a number of clients looking for planning application approval on land where there have been trees that require protecting.
-So, we know how to help you with extensive tree reports.
-The service at Indigo Surveys is built on a commitment by everyone in our team, including our tree surveyors, to strive for a consistent level of high quality.
-We offer practical and reliable project solutions, always searching for innovative ways to improve the service we offer our clients.
+We understand how to work with local councils when clients are seeking planning approval on land with trees present that require protecting.
+The service at Indigo Surveys is built on a commitment by everyone in our team, including our tree surveyors, to provide a consistent level of high quality tree reports.
+We offer practical and reliable project solutions to cover a full range of development proposals, large and small.

-Every single tree survey report is delivered in a timely and cost-effective manner, ensuring that each time a client gets in touch with us, they can be sure that we will match, or exceed, their expectations.
-If you would like to find out more about our tree survey services, or any of our other services, it is easy to get in touch.
-You can contact our helpful team of specialists by calling 0333 123 7080 or by emailing us at firstname.lastname@example.org.
+All the tree survey reports we produce are delivered in a timely and cost-effective manner, ensuring that your projects stay on track.
+If you want to know more about our arboricultural, or other surveys, then contact our team by calling 0333 123 7080 or by emailing us at firstname.lastname@example.org.

 “We have retained Indigo Surveys to undertake measured surveys and tree services for various projects over the last 5 years and have always found the price, quality and customer service to be excellent.
 Andrew Turnbull is exceptionally helpful, easy to contact and always responds to queries in a timely manner.”